zbx-exchange/api-docs/rest-api-v1.md

 104 | Failed to place an order owing to unknown exception.
-Please try again later 105 | Failed to place an order, the number of orders must not be lower than the minimum number of orders set by the system 106 | Failed to place an order owing to frequent requests 107 | Failed to place an order since the trade is not open yet 108 | Failed to place an order owing to an incorrect trigger price 109 | Failed to place an order, do not support market order entrustment 110 | Failed to place an order, do not support stop loss order entrustment
+Please try again later 105 | Failed to place an order, the number of orders must not be lower than the minimum number of orders set by the system 106 | Failed to place an order owing to frequent requests 107 | Action failed since the trade is not open yet 108 | Failed to place an order owing to an incorrect trigger price 109 | Failed to place an order, do not support market order entrustment 110 | Failed to place an order, do not support stop loss order entrustment